Mordween/three.js/ReadMe.md

 npx vite
 ```

-And open WebBrowser and use this URL :
+Open a web browser and use this URL:
 ```
 localhost:5173
 ```